70% of Americans prefer to die at home; only 25% actually do

 The Death & Dying Fellowship takes on a key challenge: the reality that professionals are not well prepared to deal with death, dying, and grieving families, especially during an era of COVID-19.
 The Fellowship allows participants to learn, confront, and discuss the legal, medical, social, cultural, familial, and spiritual aspects of death and dying within a multi-disciplinary group in a low-pressure environment.
-The sessions will include site visits, facilitated conversations, and opportunities to practice conversation skills—a timely skill since Medicare approved payment for advance care planning.
-During the final session, Fellows will create a community action plan.
+The sessions will include opportunities to practice conversation skills, facilitated conversations, and virtual site visits.

 Who Should Apply

 Current or recent graduate students in health-related disciplines, including but not limited to: Medicine, Nursing, Pharmacy, Dentistry, Occupational Therapy, Physical Therapy, Speech Pathology, Social Work, Rehabilitation, Ethics, Counseling, Health Policy, Public Health, Law, Administration, Business, Pastoral Care, and Psychology.

 For More Information